Screenshot 365

 Use the cost of goods sold equation

 Your final step, now that you've calculated your beginning inventory and your ending inventory, is to use the cost of goods sold formula to work out this business expense.
-Check it out below:
+Here's how you calculate cost of goods sold:

 TIP: Using a POS system can really streamline this process for you.
 It can help track sales, business inventory, and purchases, creating detailed and functional reports that make COGS calculations much easier!